NOVA University of Lisbon: Research units

-NOVA University Lisbon hosts 42 Research and Development Units (R&D Units), 15 of which are research partnerships between NOVA and other national institutions.
+The NOVA University of Lisbon hosts 42 Research and Development Units (R&D Units), 15 of which are research partnerships between NOVA and other national institutions.
 In 2013, the Portuguese Foundation for Science and Technology (FC&T) evaluated 75% of NOVA R&D Units with "Exceptional", "Excellent" or "Very Good".

 NOVA is responsible for approximately 10% of the national research papers indexed to the Web of Science.
 Since the launch of the European Research Council (ERC) grants programme in 2009, NOVA's researchers were awarded a total of 10 grants, placing NOVA as one of the top national institutions in this field.

 NOVA School of Business and Economics

 The Lisbon MBA is a partnership between NOVA, Catholic University of Portugal and MIT Sloan School of Management.
 The partnership includes a full-time 1-year MBA and a Part Time MBA.
 The two Universities that offer this MBA program hold the triple crown accreditation namely AMBA, EQUIS and AACSB.

 In 2019, the NOVA School of Business and Economics is ranked 30th among the best European Business Schools according to the Financial Times ranking.

 NOVA is also actively involved in cooperation actions promoted by the Portuguese Government, in particular with North-American universities such as the University of Texas at Austin (UTA), the Massachusetts Institute of Technology (MIT) and Carnegie Mellon University (CMU), namely in master's courses and doctoral and research programmes.